1st SS Infantry Brigade: 1943

 In 1943 the brigade came under the command of the LIX Corps in the 3rd Panzer Army.
 On 4 February they were located at Podluschje.
 They took part in Operation Kugelblitz (22 February to 8 March) attached to the 201st Sicherungs Division.
-Operation Kugelblitz was an anti Belarusian partisans sweep in the area of Witebsk Gorodok Gurki and Senniza Lake.
+Operation Kugelblitz was an anti Belarusian partisans sweep in the area of Vitebsk - Gorodok - Gorki and Sennitsa Lake.
 They also took part in the followup Operation Donnerkeil (31 March to 2 April) the second operation was ordered by the 3rd Panzer Army.

-In May 1943, the brigade formed a cadre for the 3 Estonian SS Volunteer Brigade and on 7 July it was sent to Borrissov on another security sweep.
+In May 1943, the brigade formed a cadre for the 3 Estonian SS Volunteer Brigade and on 7 July it was sent to Borisov on another security sweep.
 They participated in Operation Hermann (7 July) with various other units under the command of Generalmajor of Polizei von Gottberg.

 On 1 August, the brigade took part in the security and depopulation operation in the area Jeremicze-Starzyna-Rudnja-Kupinsk.
 The goal was to murder or deport the local population and seize livestock and agricultural supplies.